threefoldfoundation/www_threefold_io/content/grid/index.md

 <br>

-Over a decade ago, a group of early Internet pioneers, who understood the problems of the centralized Internet model first-hand, came together to re-imagine the infrastructure for an open and decentralized Internet.
+Over a decade ago, a group of early Internet pioneers, who understood the problems of the centralized Internet first-hand, came together to re-imagine the infrastructure for an open and decentralized Internet.
 But we didn’t just imagine it – we built it.

 <br>